johnson-liu-code/Sentiment_Analysis/README.md

 ## __Future Direction and Possible Improvements__
-1. Machine learning / classification.
+1. Machine learning
     1. Extend project to sentiment and tone classificaiton of text.
+    1. Extend project to multimodal classification where multiple input modalities (images, video, audio, etc.) are used together for prediction/classification.

-1. Browser application.
+1. (–stretch goal–) Browser application
-    1. Develop an app that can be used in a web browser that allows the user to directly take a comment and its associated data straight from the Reddit website.
+    1. Develop an app that can be used in a web browser that allows the user to directly take a comment and its associated data straight from the Reddit website (or from a screenshot).
-    1. Develop the app further to display in real time the predicted tone of all of the Reddit comments seen in the current browser window.
+    1. Develop the app further to display in real time the predicted tone of all of the comments seen in the current browser window.

-## Miscellaneous notes for collaborators working on the project
+## (—OUTDATED— saved for posterity) Miscellaneous notes for collaborators working on the project

-### __Important Dates__
+### __Important Dates Set by DVC Computer Science Club Leadership__

 ##### <ins>Week 5/6 — April 16 & April 23, 2025</ins>
 Development continues on in week 5 in preparation for the **mid-semester showcase in week 6**.
 Groups are now in the middle of the semester meaning that they will present what progress they have so far.
 The mid-semester showcase does not mean that groups have to be halfway done with their projects.